shubhamjaiswal69/Dhadkan/README.md

 * Export report into PDF

 ## About
-Cassandra is a Web-based software toolkit that provides an electrocardiographic (ECG) signal visualization.
+Dhadkan is a Web-based software toolkit that provides an electrocardiographic (ECG) signal visualization.

-Project recognitions:
-+ 1st prize winner in National Instrument design for Young Entrepreneur competition 2018 with a total of $ 4,000 grand prize.
-+ Product Demo Exhibition at Austin Texas - United State of America 2018
-+ Top 5 products of the MIT Challenge 2018 competition
-+ Top 3 products are funded from the Saigon Innovation Hub

 ## How To Use